Tempo Red Academy Instructors

 Born in Sydney, Diana started dance classes at the age of four.
 She studied Ballet, Jazz, Contemporary and National Dance at Halliday’s Dance Art Centre, where she undertook all her dance training and completed her R.A.D. and Jazz Examinations with Distinction.
 Diana also completed an associate Diploma in Childcare Studies and Social Science where she blended her artistic talents with her love of teaching children.
 Prior to founding Tempo Red Academy, Diana served as Head of the Babies and Tiny tots program at Brent Street Studios, as well as teaching across other genres and disciplines.
 Her work as a choreographer includes pieces for solo and group Eisteddfods, school and community events, festivals and dance workshops.
 Diana has over 20 years experience as a dance teacher and choreographer and is passionate about training her students to be versatile dancers with the necessary foundations and up to date training of all dance styles, to ensure her students’ success in the professional dance world.
 Her latest business endeavour was successfully implementing the award winning babyballet® program into her performing arts school catering for ages 18months to 6 years.

 Amelia has been involved in dance and acting since the age of 4.
 She began her dance and acting training at Brent Street Studios, before choosing her dance education through SCECGS Redlands Dance Academy where she completed her R.A.D Ballet exams and further studied Jazz styles, Drama and Film.
 She graduated from the fulltime dance training program at Brent Street in 2014 and acquired a Certificate IV in Dance, Singing and Acting.
 In 2017 and 2018 she was involved in The Stars Of The Beaches-Dance For Cancer event as a professional dance partner in order to raise money for the Cancer Council.
 Amelia is part of our performance team choreographers and provides routines for our groups and solo competitors.
-Amelia is passionate about making a career in the industry, whilst working with children to inspire them to become technical, confident performers that share her love of dance.
+Amelia is passionate about working with children in order to inspire them to become technical, confident performers that share her love of dance.

 Andrew first began his studies at Glenda Yee School of Dance across multiple disciplines.
 At age 16, He moved to Newtown High School of Performing Arts focusing on Ballet and Contemporary.
 After completing the HSC, he enrolled in the Bachelor of Dance program at Wesley Institute and graduated that program in 2014.
 Andrew is one of the next unique upcoming artists to hit the industry and has a huge future ahead of him.
 He has been involved in many collaborated pieces with Stephen Tannos e.g “New Dorp.
 New York” as well as choreographing his own pieces for major industry events.
 Andrew hopes to not only achieve all of his own goals, but also encourage and inspire others to follow their dreams.